 Chu people largely practiced a mix of Taoism and local shamanism.
-And despite being nearly 3,000 years old, we know quite a bit about the Chu.
+And despite being thousands of years old, we know quite a bit about the Chu.
 This is thanks to the survival of poems by Chu-era poet and politician Qu Yuan that are also on display at the museum.
-And ancient Chu bronzeware shows us what highly refined artwork this culture was able to develop so long ago.
+And ancient Chu bronzeware shows us what highly refined artwork this culture was able to develop.

 Some of the major Chu items on display include a four-faced vessel that was unearthed in Ningxang.
 Its art style is one of a kind for China, and nobody’s quite sure what it’s supposed to represent.
 But one can’t help but think of the four-faced Hindu god Brahma when looking at it.